 Those with light hair are less desirable candidates and less likely to have dramatic effects, as the laser cannot effectively target non-pigmented hair.
 Laser depilation is ineffective on blonde, grey, and white hairs.

-Exist any hazards or adverse effects?
+Do any hazards or adverse effects exist?

 Rarely are there any risks associated with laser hair removal.
 The most frequent adverse effects are swelling, redness, pain, and skin irritation.